kelvinjhwong/airline-routes/README.md

 # A filterable database of airline routes built with React

-It shows a database of airline routes that is paginated, and filterable by airline, origin airport and destination airport.
+This app shows a database of airline routes that is paginated, and filterable by airline, origin airport and destination airport.

 To run the app locally: